 - serious infections in the lungs

 Life expectancy can also vary in patients with IPF.
 Your own life expectancy is likely to be influenced by the progression of your disease and the intensity of your symptoms.
-In general, the life expectancy with IPF is about three to five years.
-You may be able to increase that time, and improve the quality of your life, by talking to your doctor about ways to manage your symptoms and your disease progression.
+You may be able to increase the three to five year duration time, and improve the quality of your life, by talking to your doctor about ways to manage your symptoms and your disease progression.

 There’s no cure for IPF, but research through the National Heart, Lung, and Blood Institute is working to raise awareness of the disease, raise money for research, and conduct clinical trials to search for a life-saving cure.